Lateralus4210/JavaGameFromScratch/src/main/resources/walkthroughs/Lesson04-GameLoop.md

 ```

 so basically, this thing is going to run our command as fast as it possibly can.
-If it wasn't waiting on our input, it might run hundreds of times per second.
+If it wasn't waiting on our input, it might run hundreds or thousands of times per second.

 Later, we could set it up so the game runs on ticks instead (so instead of running the
 program as fast as possible, it updates just a few times per second instead).